8 Jan 2015

 I do have a few minor niggles with the book that stop me from giving it a five-star rating.
 I didn’t like the detailed medical information, particularly the descriptions of what happens when Nicholas performs or supervises heart surgery.
 I am sure Jodi Picoult did her research thoroughly and probably had her scenes checked by those who work in this field but it wasn’t necessary to the story and made me feel very squeamish.
 A hint here and there would have been sufficient.

 I also found myself cringing at some of the very dated information about babies - I know that solids were recommended at three months back in the ‘90s, but don’t believe that, even then, a baby at less than six months would be ‘promoted’ to a front-facing car seat.
 Nor is it likely that a baby of this age would use even a couple of words as clearly as Max does.
-But what disturbed me most is that Paige runs away when she has been breastfeeding Max around the clock; yet there’s no mention at all of the painful engorgement (and, quite likely, infection) that she would have suffered as a result.
+But what disturbed me most is that Paige runs away when she has been breastfeeding Max around the clock.
+Yet there’s no mention at all of the painful engorgement (and, quite likely, infection) that she would have suffered as a result.

 They’re minor details, but they jarred.
-This is, though, in a sense a a compliment to the author because the characters got under my skin so much that I felt they were real.
+This is, though, in a sense is a compliment to the author because the characters got under my skin so much that I felt they were real.
 But it bugged me that her medical research was (I assume) thorough and meticulous, yet some of her descriptions of a young baby were not really appropriate.

 Nevertheless, overall I thought this an excellent book and would recommend it highly.